🇫🇷👑 FRENCH PRESIDENTIAL ELECTION 2022 - how does it work + vocabulary (EN subtitles)

 French nationality is the first criterion for voting in this election.

 Only the French can vote for the future president.
-I find it very frustrating not to be able to vote for the president in the country where I live, but that's the way it is, it's the law.
+I find it very frustrating not to be able to vote for the president in the country where I live, but that's the way it is, that's the law.

-The second condition to be able to vote is to be at least 18 years old.
+The second condition for voting is to be at least 18 years old.

-18 years old, in France, is the age of majority.
-They say you are of age.
+In France, 18 is the age of majority.
+We say "être majeur".
 I am of age.
-18 years old in France is the age to be able to vote.
-But it is also the age to be able to get a driver's license, to be able to drive cars.
+In France, 18 is the age at which you can vote.
+But it's also the age to get a driver's license, to drive a car.

 Let's take a look at how this presidential election is going.